Logand50/TicTacToe/README.md

-# TikTakToe
+# TicTacToe
-TikTakToe game programmed in Python.
+TicTacToe game programmed in Python.
-Options of using machine learning to play against a bot or double player white 2 human players.
+Options of Single Player to play against AI bot or double player with 2 human players.